Ojas-Sharma/SnapCommerce-Code/README.md

 3. ```conda activate snapcommerce```

-NOTE: Step 2 is not necessary but is recommended if your system has conda.
+NOTE: Step 2 and 3 is not necessary but is recommended if your system has conda.

 After that you can smoothly run ```answers.py``` which contains answers to all the coding questions